Our Buy to Let Mortgages

 - Liaise with your tenants.
 The managing agent will be on hand to answer any queries your tenants may have but will also act on your behalf should any problems arise.
 The agent can carry out regular property inspections for the benefit of both parties.

 Unless you are a portfolio landlord and can rely on a sufficient income from your rental properties, it’s likely that you’ll have a full-time job as well as your rental property rather than solely operating as a landlord.
-This means that you won’t have a lot of time to devote to being a landlord and the support you can gain from the services of a managing agent can be essential for a successful rental venture.
+This means that you won’t have a lot of time to devote to being a landlord.
+The support you can gain from the services of a managing agent can be essential for a successful rental venture.
 If you prefer to use the services of a property management company, we will be happy to recommend one to you.
 We work closely with letting and estate agents throughout Kent, London and Edinburgh so can advise you of trusted managing agents in the local areas.

 Additional costs to be aware of